SigmaHQ/sigma/.github/ISSUE_TEMPLATE/bug_report.md

 # Environment

 <!--
-Provide information about the environment such as the OS, Python version...etc.
+Provide information about the environment such as the OS, Python version, etc.
 -->

 # Additional Comments